Wild Strawberries vs. Mock Strawberries: What's the Difference?

 - Alpine strawberry

-Besides being used as a sweet snack, the roots of the plant are also used to make tea.
+While the fruit is used as a sweet snack, the roots of the plant are also used to make tea.
 The tea is used to treat diarrhea, ailments of the lungs and stomach, and dry skin.
 Like the dandelion, every part of the wild strawberry plant is edible and usable.

 How to Find Wild Strawberries (Video)